heremaps/here-sdk-examples/CONTRIBUTING.md

 # Signing each Commit

+- Java JDK must be installed (if not already done).
+- Minimum JDK version is Java 8.
+- Specify the JAVA_HOME in your env variables.

 As part of filing a pull request we ask you to sign off the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) in each commit.
 Any Pull Request with commits that are not signed off will be rejected by the